arturkreihs/ipchanger/README.md

 # IPChanger
 Small java program to manage IP addresses of the network card in Windows system.
 ## Setup
-Compile to tar file.
+Compile to jar file.
 Then create shortcut to java with this jar and MAC address in the argument, like below:
 ```console
 java -jar ipchanger.jar 000102030405
 ```